 Take them, or go with them to regular doctor, dental and other appointments.
 Know what they doctor says.
 Ask questions.
 Be involved.
 Know the babysitter and make sure they are qualified.
 Cook and provide healthy meals and snacks.
 Become CPR certified if you are not already.
 This will show a judge you take your child's health seriously.

 If the other parent will allow you to do something positive for your child, continue to ask to do it (within reason).
-Ask in writing.
-Ask for counseling in writing, Ask to sign up for sports in writing.
-If they say no, ask politely why they refuse Always be polite, especially in writing.
+Put the request in writing so you have documented proof.
+If they say no, ask politely why they refuse.
 If school or sports information is not being shared, ask for it in writing, and then go to the source to get the information.
 Do everything you can to do what needs to be done, but do not start or increase conflict.